Benedictine College: Statistics

 Biography

 Thomas Michael Hoenig is a Distinguished Senior Fellow at the Mercatus Center.
-He became a director of the Federal Deposit Insurance Corporation on April 16, 2012, and served as vice chairman from November 30, 2012 to April 30, 2018.
-From 1991 to 2011, he served as the eighth chief executive of the Tenth District Federal Reserve Bank, in Kansas City, United States.
-In 2010, he was serving as a voting member of the Federal Open Market Committee, as one of five of the twelve Federal Reserve Bank presidents that sit on the Committee on a yearly rotating basis.
+He became a director of the Federal Deposit Insurance Corporation on April 16, 2012, and was vice chairman from November 30, 2012, to April 30, 2018.
+From 1991 to 2011, he was the chief executive of the Tenth District Federal Reserve Bank, in Kansas City, United States.
+In 2010, he was a voting member of the Federal Open Market Committee, one of five of the twelve Federal Reserve Bank presidents that sit on the committee on a yearly rotating basis.
 He is known as an "anti-inflation hawk".

 All 15 notable alumni